 Who is authorised to witness me signing the statutory declaration?

-You need to sign your statutory declaration in front of one of the following people (note that they also need to sign your statutory declaration and state their position which authorises them to witness you making your declaration).
+You need to sign your statutory declaration in front of one of the people listed below.
+They also need to sign your statutory declaration and state the position they have that authorises them to witness your declaration.

-In New Zealand, the following people can sign your statutory declaration:
+In New Zealand, these people can witness and sign your statutory declaration:

-Outside New Zealand, the following people can sign your statutory declaration:
+Outside New Zealand, these people can witness and sign your statutory declaration:

 • judge